aces/Loris-MRI/docs/scripts_md/File.md

 RETURNS: DBI database handle reference.

+### getFileType($file)

+Determines the imaging file type based on the extension of the file to insert and the list of available types in the ImagingFileTypes table of the database.

+INPUT: the path to the imaging file to determine the file type

+RETURNS: the type of the imaging file given as an argument

 ### loadFileFromDisk($filename)

 Reads the headers from the file specified by `$filename` and loads the current